Eat Your Greens

 Kale

-- Low in calories and rich in vitamins, antioxidants and minerals, including calcium
+- Low in calories and rich in vitamins, antioxidants and minerals, and an excellent source of vitamin C

 - May reduce the risk of eye diseases, including macular degeneration and cataracts